Boris-Em/BEMSimpleLineGraph/README.md

 ### Data Source Calculations
 In addition to recording and displaying data, BEMSimpleLineGraph can also perform advanced calculations with your data.
 All calculation methods are available publically and begin with `calculate`.
 BEMSimpleLineGraph can calculate Standard Deviation, Average, Median, Mode, Minimum, and Maximum values.

+### Status Reporting
+When the line graph starts or completes loading it will call a delegate method.
+When it begins reloading the `lineGraphDidBeginLoading:` method is called.
+When loading is finished, the `lineGraphDidFinishLoading:` method is called.

 ### Touch Reporting
 BEMSimpleLineGraph makes it possible to react to the user touching the graph.